jieyangumn/jieyangumn.github.io/index.md

 ## News

-- **[2026/01]** Our study on knowledge-guided graph machine learning for improving crop yield mapping in the U.S. Midwest has been accepted by [*Remote Sensing of Environment*](https://www.sciencedirect.com/journal/remote-sensing-of-environment).
+- **[2026/02]** Our study on knowledge-guided graph machine learning for large-scale crop yield mapping has been published in [*Remote Sensing of Environment*](https://www.sciencedirect.com/science/article/pii/S003442572600057X).
 - **[2026/01]** Our study on the design and field testing of a lower-cost nitrate water-quality sensor has been published in [*ACS ES&T Water*](https://pubs.acs.org/doi/10.1021/acsestwater.5c00837).
 - **[2026/01]** Our study on hyperspectral imaging-based early plant disease detection has been published in [*Future Foods*](https://www.sciencedirect.com/science/article/pii/S2666833526000316).
 - **[2026/01]** Our review on structure-engineered colorimetric sensors for volatile amine detection has been published in [*Trends in Analytical Chemistry*](https://www.sciencedirect.com/science/article/pii/S0165993626000166).